zohafatimadev/zohafatimadev/README.md

 ### Hi there👋
 ###  I'm Zoha Fatima

-- 🔭 I’m currently working on Blockchain Development
+- 🔭 I’m currently working on Data Analysis
-- 🌱 I’m currently learning Blockchain
+- 🌱 I’m currently learning Data Analysis
-- 🤔 I’m looking for help with Blockchain
+- 🤔 I’m looking for help with Data Analyst
-- 💬 Ask me about Programming and Blockchain
+- 💬 Ask me about Programming and  Data Analysis
 - 📫 How to reach me: https://www.linkedin.com/in/zoha-fatima-dev/

 ## Zoha Fatima's Github Stats